Excel Product Metrics Dashboard provides an overview of the sales team’s performance and supports business decisions.

-If you use a symbol as a first argument of the REPT function, you can create a mini-chart!
-For example, the REPT (“X”,5) formula is XXXXX, which is five times the X character.
+If you use a symbol as the first argument of the REPT function, you can create a mini-chart!
+For example, the REPT (“X”,5) formula is XXXXX, five times the X character.
 Then, using the “ALT+219” combination, we display the black square symbol, and by writing it in one cell, we get the diagram shown in the picture.

-When there were no such tools as sparklines, they made diagrammatic representations in excel.
+When no such tools as sparklines existed, they made diagrammatic representations in Excel.
 The chart in the column Graph is based on this Formula.

 To highlight the selected product, we use conditional formatting.
-It is worth using this method to build similar dashboard templates.
+It is worth using this method to build similar templates.

 Using linked pictures and a speedometer

 One of the most exciting parts of the product metrics dashboard is the interactive window on the right-hand side.

 We have found out that we will indicate the attributes of that product for every chosen product in a bit of an info panel.
 Name, manager, and customer satisfaction are on a scale from 0 to 100.
 In addition, sparklines will put the information of the last 12 months under the picture.

 The ‘database’ worksheet contains all the information we display on the main screen.

 Use the named ranges to display the correct data on the dashboard worksheet.

 It is worth learning the use of the NamedRange function because we often need it!
 It is the fastest method to name a cell, range, or array for meaningful names for everyone.